Status substitution and conspicuous consumption: Conclusion

-The pursuit of status is a powerful driver of consumption decisions.
-Many goods are consumed in part for the status they bring, not just their ‘intrinsic’ usefulness.
-This is well-understood in the context of luxury goods and housing, but extends even to food (Atkin et al.).
-An impressive body of empirical work has documented a range of stylised facts regarding the consumption of these ‘status goods’.
-But existing theory has so far struggled to rationalise them as a coherent whole.
-This paper fills that gap.
-We present a simple model where status comes from people’s own consumption decisions and from the social identity group the belong to, and where people also compare themselves to their neighbours.
-Importantly, there is some imperfect substitutability between these two sources of status.
-This can explain six of the most important stylized facts concerning conspicuous consumption.
-In doing so, we highlight the role of social identity as source of status and hence as a driver of decision-making.
 Beyond explaining existing findings, our model suggests important considerations for the design of economic and social policies.
 If a government wants to increase agents’ investments in certain non-status goods, it needs to be aware of the way in which social pressures can ‘divert’ additional income toward status goods.
 But the possibility of a substitution effect between different sources of status presents an intriguing new way of increasing these investments among certain disadvantaged groups.
 Specifically, increasing the status of the social identity itself can directly reduce status good consumption – in turn leading to more investments in other goods.
 This approach may prove preferable to directly providing financial assistance.
 And it suggests new benefits to combatting discrimination.
 Additionally, policies aimed at altering social networks could help mitigate wasteful consumption.
 Different social groups typically have distinct goods that carry social status.
 For example, fashion items may serve as a status symbol for some groups, while sporting goods could be a status good for others.
 By integrating individuals from different social groups – reducing homophily in networks – social pressure to consume specific status goods may be reduced.
-One feature of social identity that our model omits is the fact that individuals typically navigate multiple identities throughout their lives.
-For example, someone may consume fashion items to gain status among the ‘fashion conscious’, and consumer high-quality sporting goods to gain status among the ‘sporty’.
-Although social psychologists have found that individuals often choose a single identity for a given situation, in reality people juggle many identities over time.
-Each identity can have its own status goods.
-These identities may evolve as agents interact within various social circles, which may or may not overlap.
-We omit this feature because we do not need it to explain our stylised facts.
-But we believe that adding this feature will generate novel and interesting predictions.
-Overall, our approach offers a deeper understanding of the underlying mechanisms that contribute to persistent differences in spending on visible consumption across groups, as well as the broader impacts of these differences on well-being, wealth, and savings.